Kadair Eskandar

 - I studied biomedical engineering and biodesign at Washington University in Saint Louis

-- In grad school, I designed a new method to access arteries during high risk vascular surgeries with Dr. Mohamed Zayed
+- In grad school, I designed a method to access the radial artery during high risk vascular surgeries with Mohamed Zayed.

-- I later joined a medical robotic startup and was mentored by Frank Grillo, where I researched and helped develop tomography as a method to accurately locate lung tumors in quasi-realtime during biopsy.
-We went from a prototype at the time I joined to FDA clearance in less than 2 years, and now the robot has treated over 10,000 patients.
+- I later joined a medical robotic startup, where I helped develop tomography as a method to accurately locate lung tumors in quasi-realtime during biopsy.
+We went from a prototype at the time I joined to FDA clearance in less than 2 years.
+Since, the robot has treated over 10,000 patients.

-- I later joined Kyle Morris to help run DEMi as head of community operations.
-I ran 2 conferences, and several hackathons, workshops and dinners, and helped grow the network to hundreds of researchers, engineers, and policymakers.
+- I later joined Kyle Morris to help build DEMi and grow the network to hundreds of researchers, engineers, and policymakers.

-As for research, I'm personally drawn to society simulation and AI-AI interactions, particularly Serina Chang's (took her ML & Human Behavior course at Berkeley) and Joon Sung's work, to understand how these systems will reshape human coordination at scale.
+As for research, I'm interested in agent-based simulation, AI-human and AI-AI interactions to understand how these systems will shape human coordination at scale.

-As I reflect on my work, one consistent thread: I find it deeply rewarding to 1. pick and support highly agentic and ambitious builders who have a strong theory for how to shape the future and 2. design an environment for them to do their best work.
+As I reflect on my work, one consistent thread is I find it deeply rewarding to 1. pick and support highly agentic and ambitious builders who hold a theory of shaping the future and 2. design an environment for them to do their best work.

-If you're an ML academic researcher interested in applying your research, reach out at kadair@demi.so.
+If you're an ML academic researcher interested in translating your research, reach out!